 Stories like the Cambridge Analytica scandal have proven that managing consent can’t be an afterthought during an application build.
 It must be a priority from its inception.

-Until GDPR arrived, organisations dealt with consent management by adding a clickable box to ask for consent.
+Until GDPR arrived, organizations dealt with consent management by adding a clickable box to ask for consent.
 Users clicked the box to accept the service providers’ T&Cs.

 What happened with it after?
-That didn’t concern organisations.
+That didn’t concern organizations.

 There was no way for people to withdraw consent, ask for their data to be deleted nor obtain proof about their consent choices.
 This form of consent management was easy to implement and easy to build.
 However, it’s no longer sufficient in the age of GDPR.

-Organisations must store users’ consent choices as a chain of events so they can check if the user continues to give their consent.
-And, every time an organisation wants to access a user’s personal data they need to check the users’ most recent consent decision.
+Organizations must store users’ consent choices as a chain of events so they can check if the user continues to give their consent.
+And, every time an organization wants to access a user’s personal data they need to check the users’ most recent consent decision.

 It doesn’t mean they won’t change their mind later on.

-Access management tools help organisations with this by offering consent management features that manage users’ consent choices and their enforcement.
+Access management tools help organizations with this by offering consent management features that manage users’ consent choices and their enforcement.